Ys IX: Monstrum Nox: Development

-Ys IX: Monstrum Nox was initially teased as Project N.O.X before being revealed on December 19, 2018.
-Nihon Falcom president Toshihiro Kondo stated that he wanted the next Ys game to lean more towards the adventure genre, with Dana's arc in Ys VIII: Lacrimosa of Dana as a hint.
+Ys IX: Monstrum Nox was initially teased as Project N.O.X before being revealed in December 2018.
+Nihon Falcom president Toshihiro Kondo said that he wanted the next Ys game to lean more towards the adventure genre, with Dana's arc in Ys VIII: Lacrimosa of Dana as a hint.
 In another interview, Kondo said that he wanted to take the new axis of direction and movement introduced in Ys VIII: Lacrimosa of Dana to the next level, citing examples such as an air dash or a hook shot.

 The game was developed by Nihon Falcom and released for the PlayStation 4 in Japan on September 26, 2019.
-It was released by NIS America for the PlayStation 4 in North America, Europe and Australasia respectively on February 2, February 5, and February 12, 2021, with additional releases for Windows, Nintendo Switch, and Stadia in July 2021.
-Nippon Ichi Software released the Nintendo Switch version in Japan on September 9, 2021.
+It was released by NIS America for the PlayStation 4 in North America, Europe and Australasia in February 2021, with additional releases for Windows, Nintendo Switch, and Stadia in July.
+The first three versions have English and French localizations.
+Nippon Ichi Software released the Switch version in Japan on September 9, 2021.
 The Windows version was ported by Engine Software and PH3 Games.
 The Switch version was ported by Engine Software.
-A PlayStation 5 version is scheduled for release in North America on May 9, in Europe on May 12, and in Australasia on May 19, 2023.
+A PlayStation 5 version was released in May 2023 for North America, Europe, and Australasia.
+Traditional Chinese and Korean localizations were published by Clouded Leopard Entertainment in February 2020.